somebody1234/ttt/quick-tips.md

 Note that tooling and framework tips are out of scope for this document.

 ## Never use `any`
-Using `any` is basically disabling TypeScript - which is probably the opposite of your goal when you're using TypeScript.
+Using `any` is basically disabling type checking - which is probably the opposite of your goal when you're using TypeScript.
-It should only be used as a last resort, when the alternatives are even worse.
+It should only be used as a last resort, when the alternatives (if any exist) are even less desirable.

 For example:
-- A complicated type that would otherwise require conditional types
-  - See the next tip for alternatives
+- A complicated type that would otherwise require conditional types (see the next tip for alternatives)
 - Dynamic imports

 ## Avoid conditional types